Zdzisław Bradel

-Zdzisław Bradel (born 21 June 1950, died 3 September 2020) - a Polish politician, poet, and journalist who served as Advisor to the Deputy Prime Minister from 1992 to 1993.
+Zdzisław Bradel (21 June 1950 - 3 September 2020) was a Polish politician, poet and journalist, who served as Advisor to the Deputy Prime Minister from 1992 to 1993.

 Biography

-Zdzisław Bradel was born 21 June 1950 in Gdańsk, Poland.
-He is a graduate of the Faculty of Humanities at the John Paul II Catholic University of Lublin.
+Zdzisław Bradel was born on 21 June 1950 in Gdańsk, Poland.
+He was a graduate of the Faculty of Humanities at the John Paul II Catholic University of Lublin.
 He was part of the Circle of Young Writers.